 History & Heritage in Dalby

-Dalby’s history and heritage includes monuments to a special moth, war memorials and bronze statues.
+Dalby’s history and heritage include monuments to a special moth, war memorials and bronze statues.
 Pioneer Park Museum has possibly one of the largest collections of working tractors and agricultural machinery in Queensland.

 Visit the Cactoblastis Cairn on the Myall Parklands Walkway, a monument to the much-loved Cactoblastis Moth that eradicated the Prickly Pear.
 Then stroll to the Dalby War Memorial Gates and Digger in ANZAC Park, featuring sandstone memorial gate pillars and a larger-than-life statue of an Australian Infantry Soldier – one of only two in Queensland cast in Bronze.
 Head to nearby towns Kaimkillenbun (locally known as “The Bun”) and Bell for more historical action.